Thursday, 2 October 2025

 ╰───┴──────────────────────────────────────────────────────────────────────╯

-The nushell language (called Nu) was developed using Rust by fans, so it looks very much like a scripting variant of Rust - this is the equivalent of the shell example earlier:
+The nushell language (called Nu) was developed in Rust by fans of Rust, so it looks like a scripting variant of Rust - this is the equivalent of the shell example earlier:

 for i in 1..10 {